 Council manages all the Institute’s business and meets in London three times per year; the AGM of the Galton Institute takes place immediately before the June meeting.

-The President is supported by three other officers, who are elected members of Council.
+The President is supported by four other officers, who are elected members of Council.
 The Treasurer is responsible for keeping the accounts and administering the Institute’s finances.

 Institution: Wolfson Institute of Preventive Medicine, Charterhouse Square London EC1M 6BQ